 Effective recruitment leads to higher retention rates of top talent and increased productivity that gives organizations a competitive advantage.
-This is a driving factor for recruiters to adopt modernized talent acquisition practices.
+This is a driving factor for recruiters to adopt modernized talent acquisition practices and retaining quality candidate shortlisting.

 The most time-consuming aspect of recruiting is finding the right people and choosing candidates from a sizeable pool of applicants.
 It’s not only crucial to identify who is worth their weight in gold and who is going to cost you valuable time and resources, but you also don’t want to put top candidates off by putting them through a long, tedious process.

-Let’s have a look at how recruiters can enhance their processes to improve the quality of shortlisted candidates.
+Let’s have a look at how recruiters can enhance their processes to improve the quality of candidate shortlisting.

 1. Finding Informed Candidates